graphql/graphql-spec/rfcs/InputUnion.md

 |----|----|----|----|----|
 | ✅⚠️ | ✅⚠️ | ✅ | ⚠️ | ✅ |

+Criteria score: 🥉

 ## 🎯 J. A GraphQL schema that supports input unions can be queried by older GraphQL clients

-Preferably without a loss of or change in functionality.
+Preferably without a loss of or change in previously supported functionality.

 | [1][solution-1] | [2][solution-2] | [3][solution-3] | [4][solution-4] | [5][solution-5] |
 |----|----|----|----|----|
 | ✅ | ✅ | ✅ | ✅ | ✅ |

+Criteria score: 🥇

 ## 🎯 K. Input unions should be expressed efficiently in the query and on the wire